-Binance isn’t the only one being probed by the Feds
+They are not the only crypto exchange being probed by the Feds

 It’s known that regulators are doing a mass inspection of the crypto sector in order to combat illicit and malicious activities within the industry.
 It’s not just Binance being targeted.

-As of now, charges against Binance aren’t certain
+As of now, charges against the exchange aren’t certain

 At writing, US DoJ prosecutors have been uncertain whether the evidence that they have on-hand is adequate enough to file charges against Binance executives – including Binance’s CEO Changpeng Zhao.

 According to four sources familiar with the matter who wish to not be identified, prosecutors involved in Binance’s investigation believe that the US government needs to keep gathering further evidence before charges are filed.

 Binance has been behaving quite well recently

 Binance chief strategy officer Patrick Hillmann acknowledged that Binance did not quite have that clean of a record in regulatory compliance, especially during Binance’s era of rapid expansion.

 But, Hillmann says that Binance has stepped up its compliance game.